SumithKumar-4729/To-Do_List/README.md

 # To-Do List

-A simple browser-based task manager built with vanilla HTML, CSS, and JavaScript.
+A simple browser-based task manager built with HTML, CSS, and JavaScript.

 ## Features